-Application submissions must be postmarked by the deadline.
-Applications received thereafter will be considered based on a rolling decision.
-The Admissions Committee will only review application packages that are completed in their entirety.
-Prospective students must be at an advanced level in photography or have demonstrated a strong background in the visual arts and media to apply to a One-Year Certificate Program.
+Applications must be submitted by the deadline.
+Applications submitted thereafter will be considered on a rolling admissions basis.
+The Admissions Committee will review only application packages that are completed in their entirety.

 Application Instructions and Checklist

-• A one-page Statement of Purpose of no more than 500 words in length, describing your reasons for applying and elaborating on the influences on your work and its current direction, as well as your interests and research.
+• A one-page Statement of Purpose of no more than 500 words, describing your reasons for applying to the program, and elaborating on the influences on your work and its current direction as well as your interests and research.

-• A detailed image list, including title, medium, date, and dimensions for all submitted pictures or videos, - Two letters of recommendation attesting to the applicant's personal and artistic strengths.
-These individuals should be conversant with the applicant's work and may include professionals who are practicing or teaching in the field of photography, as well as arts professionals in general.
+• Two letters of recommendation attesting to the applicant's personal and artistic strengths.
+These individuals should be conversant with the applicant's work and may include professionals who are practicing or teaching in the field of photography as well as arts professionals in general.

 International Center of Photography